 An ‘effecticient’ intervention: working with children and young people

 Free article: The idea of removing the somewhat artificial boundary between coaching and counselling and offering an all-in-one package that adjusts by the moment is beginning to make ground in providing the kind of help that young people want.
 Eleanor Patrick explains her working model.
 Coaching Today, January 2016

 'The coach will see you now...': developing doctors as coaches in an acute hospital setting

-Free article: Consultant physician Dr Debra King (with coach Nicola Forshaw) describes an initiative by Wirral University Teaching Hospital to implement an internal coaching strategy by training doctors in coaching skills – and shares her own personal experience of coaching training.
+Open article: Consultant physician Dr Debra King describes an initiative to implement an internal coaching strategy by training doctors in coaching skills.
 Coaching Today, October 2015